-I received this book for free from in exchange for an honest review.
-This does not affect my opinion of the book or the content of my review.Published by Gibbs Smith on March 21st 2017
+I received this product for free from in exchange for an honest review.
+This does not affect my opinion of the product or the content of my review.Published by Gibbs Smith on March 21st 2017

 Style: double page printing

 Format: Glue & Stitched, Hard back